Novfensec/KvDeveloper/README.md

 ## Templates
 - **Blank Template**: A minimal template with the basic structure.
-- **Navigation Toolbar** Template: A template with navigation and toolbar screens.
+- **Navigation Toolbar Template**: A template with navigation and toolbar screens.
 - **MVC Architecture**: A template add-on following the MVC architecture.

 ## License